jcoreio/material-ui-popup-state/README.md

 `material-ui-popup-state/hooks` exports several helper functions you can use to connect components easily:

+- `anchorRef`: creates a `ref` function to pass to the `anchorEl` (by default, the `currentTarget` of the mouse event that triggered the popup is used; only use `anchorRef` if you want a different element to be the anchor).
 - `bindMenu`: creates props to control a `Menu` component.
 - `bindPopover`: creates props to control a `Popover` component.
 - `bindPopper`: creates props to control a `Popper` component.